-A one-to-one prototype of the Arch was unveiled at the finale of Design Indaba Conference 2017 by its creators Snøhetta co-founder Craig Dykers and Johannesburg-based architect Thomas Chapman.
+A one-to-one prototype of the Arch was unveiled at the finale of Design Indaba Conference 2017 by the architects commissioned to work on the project, Snøhetta co-founder Craig Dykers and Johannesburg-based architect Thomas Chapman of Local Studio.
 The structure consists of 14 individual arched beams of wood, together forming a dome.

 The wooden arches were bent by Croatian boat builder Dario Farcic in Johannesburg.
 Each strand of wood bears a single line from the South African Constitution’s preamble, signifying the founding principles on which the country is built.